Out

 drag force (F drag) and the surface adhesion force (F

-adhesion) acting on a water droplet ( FIG. 11A) are balanced.
+adhesion) acting on a water droplet ( FIG. 11A) are

-force is obtained from the following equation,
+First the drag force is obtained from the following

 [0000]